Published on

 What you'll learn

-- How to make a business failure (out of stock) show up red in tracing without throwing
+• How to make a business failure (out of stock) show up as a red span without throwing an exception

 The goal: one trace across the whole stack

 The single most useful thing in APM is the distributed trace -- one request drawn as a tree of timed steps across services.
+Part 1 glimpsed this trace from the Blazor side; here we follow it the whole way, down to the SQL the database actually ran.
 When the Blazor app calls GET /api/products, we want SigNoz to show:

 GET /products (blazor-frontend) ← the user's click